PandaSekh/PandaSekh/content/about.md

 On this blog I mostly write about programming stuff.
 On [Arte della Lettura](https://www.artedellalettura.it) I write in italian about the books I read.

-If you have feedback, suggestions or corrections, please feel free to contact me (email can be found in my [GitHub profile](https://github.com/PandaSekh)).
+If you have feedback, suggestions or corrections, please feel free to contact me vie email (it can be found in my [GitHub profile](https://github.com/PandaSekh)) or [Twitter](https://twitter.com/PandaSekh).